 - Several universities and schools regularly come to the school: French (ESSEC, EDHEC, universités de technologie, Universités parisiennes, Sciences Po, …), Canadian (UT, Concordia, …) or European.

-- Every week a school orientation magazine is sent to the parents to recap the school orientation news at LFS.
+- Every week a school orientation newsletter is sent to all lycée students and their parents to recap the orientation news at LFS.
 If you wish to have a personal interview or to contact the school orientation: email@example.com ou orientation.eng@firstname.lastname@example.org.

 What do our students become?

-Thanks to the AGORA (Alliance Générations Orientation Réseau AEFE) platform, our students have access to a documents' and experiences' sharing space between High school students and alumni of the AEFE network : a forum, interviews, video testimonials, etc.
+Thanks to the AGORA platform (Alliance Générations Orientation Réseau AEFE) , our students have access to an experiences' sharing space between high school students and alumni of the AEFE network : a forum, interviews, video testimonials, etc.